slzhang-git/cenergy/README.md

 save_3d_model(fig_json)
 ```

+**The following API has been deprecated to reduce cost at our side.
+Please use our Python library directly, and it is just very convenient for programming**
 **We also provide the programming examples below that you can access our API via Python or MATLAB:**

 Python example: